trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 [^4]: Cf., for instance, Moritz Friedrich Röll.
 “Die Knochenweiche (Rachitis)”.
 In _Lehrbuch der Pathologie und Therapie der Hausthiere_, Moritz Friedrich Röll (ed.), Wien: Braumüller, 1860: 85; Walter Butler Cheadle. _Rickets: A System of Medicine_, Thomas Clifford Allbutt (ed.), vol. 4, London: 1897: 108-146.
 On this, see also Lamp, 2009: 160.

 [^5]: Cf. Christoph Scherpner. _Von Bürgern für Bürger: 125 Jahre Zoologischer Garten Frankfurt am Main_ Frankfurt a.M.: Zoologischer Garten, 1983: 126.
-Direct quotes have been translated into English for clarity’s sake.

 [^6]: In elephants, excessive weight combined with unsuitable ground covering often results in pathological changes in the soles of the feet and nails.
 The obesity of breeding bulls also reduces the chances of successful reproduction.
 This situation gradually changed as veterinary medicine developed, and as the large emerging animal trading houses, such as Hagenbeck or Ruhe, acquired knowledge from animal trappers.
 Feeding thus began to be oriented more toward the needs of the animals and to take their natural eating habits into account.

 [^7]: Gustav Jäger. _Skizzen aus dem Thiergarten_, Leipzig: Baensch, 1872: 242.
-Direct quotes have been translated into English for clarity’s sake.

 [^8]: Lamp, 2009: 161-162.

 [^9]: E. Kallmann.
 “Die Krankheiten der Tiere im Zoologischen Garten in Berlin”. _Tierärztliche Rundschau_ 28 (12.07.1925): 482-484.
-Direct quotes have been translated into English for clarity’s sake.

 [^10]: Daniel de Luce.
 “Lebensmittelkarte 5 im Berliner Zoo”. _Tägliche Rundschau_, 17.12.1946.
 For further examples of animals that fell ill or died in Berlin Zoo around 1930 as a result of overfeeding, see also “Feeding prohibited!
 Observations at the zoo”. _Steglitzer Anzeiger_, 24.07.1930.
-Direct quotes have been translated into English for clarity’s sake.

 :::DE:::